Eonic/ProteanCMS/README.md

-# EonicWeb5
+# EonicWeb5 CMS
-.Net / XSLT based Content Management Platform
+.Net / XSLT based Content Management System, with eCommerce and Membership facilies.

 ## Project Desription
 EonicWeb5 CMS is a extremely robust and flexible platform.
 Every aspect can be themed using XSLT, with a large range of content types Modules available out of the box, and a number of high quality themes ready to go.
 New Modules can easily be created using xForms and XSLT and .Net assemblies.